Manager-led coaching: create change beyond the course

 Manager-led coaching delivers measurable impact through:

-Performance gains: Manager support plays a crucial role in linking learning to performance outcomes³.
+- Performance gains: Manager support plays a crucial role in linking learning to performance outcomes³.

-Employee engagement: 7 in 10 workers say learning improves their sense of connection to their organisation⁶.
+- Employee engagement: 7 in 10 workers say learning improves their sense of connection to their organisation⁶.

-Retention improvement: Companies with strong learning cultures see 57% retention versus 27% for moderate learning cultures⁵.
+- Retention improvement: Companies with strong learning cultures see 57% retention versus 27% for moderate learning cultures⁵.

 The concept is straightforward – managers support their team members through structured touchpoints before, during, and after training programs.

-Elements of a Successful Coaching Program
+Elements of a successful coaching program

 Here are the essential building blocks for coaching integration.